Jesse Plemons: 2006–2011: Breakthrough with Friday Night Lights

-2011–present: Breaking Bad, Fargo, and film breakthrough
+2011–2019: Character work

-From 2012 to 2013, Plemons portrayed the psychopathic Todd Alquist during the final season of the AMC drama series Breaking Bad.
+From 2012 to 2013, Plemons portrayed Todd Alquist during the final season of the AMC drama series Breaking Bad.
 He was a recurring cast member in Season 5A and was promoted to series regular for Season 5B.
 Fans of Breaking Bad nicknamed him "Meth Damon", due to Plemons' resemblance to actor Matt Damon.
 One of his first film roles, at age 12, was playing the younger version of Damon's character in the film All the Pretty Horses (2000).

 In 2012, Plemons also had a supporting role in the Paul Thomas Anderson drama The Master as the son of Philip Seymour Hoffman's character, an actor to whom his physical appearance has been compared.
 In January 2014, Plemons was in consideration to be one of the new stars of Star Wars Episode VII (Star Wars: The Force Awakens).
 In March 2014, Plemons, along with four other actors, were being considered for the lead role of Finn in Episode VII.
 The role, however, went to British actor John Boyega.
 Plemons played mobster Kevin Weeks in the Boston-set mob film Black Mass, starring Johnny Depp, which opened in theaters in September 2015.
 Also that year, he appeared in the Stephen Frears film about Lance Armstrong, The Program, and the Steven Spielberg film Bridge of Spies.

 In late-2015, Plemons co-starred in the second season of the TV show Fargo.
 He portrayed Ed Blumquist, a butcher and the husband of Peggy Blumquist (Kirsten Dunst).
 For his performance, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
 In 2016, Plemons starred in the film Other People.
 In 2017, he appeared in the Doug Liman thriller film American Made, the Scott Cooper western Hostiles, and Steven Spielberg's historical drama The Post.

 In December 2017, Plemons appeared in "USS Callister", an episode in the fourth series of the anthology show Black Mirror.
-Plemons played Robert Daly, the episode's main character and a sadistic introvert.
-Plemons received acclaim for his performance and was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
+Plemons played Robert Daly, the episode's main character and a sadistic introvert, and was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
 In 2018, Plemons had supporting roles in two films, the comedy Game Night and Adam McKay's Dick Cheney biopic Vice, which he narrated.
 In 2019 he had a supporting role in the Martin Scorsese crime drama The Irishman, which premiered at the New York Film Festival on September 27, 2019.
 He also reprised his role as Todd Alquist in El Camino: A Breaking Bad Movie.